Business Mindset for Private Practitioners

 Finding out what’s already out there and what will make your products or services different is key.

-I say this to people attending my Practical Steps to Blogging Online Workshops:
+I say this to people attending my Practical Steps to Blogging Online Workshops and private sessions:

 Nobody knows what you know, how you know it or present it to them.
 It will be valuable to the people that need to hear your message.